Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/fondamentaux-tech.md

 Provide ways to identify and visually distinguish the different parts of the page and ensure the consistency of these regions or groupings in all pages.

 **Checklist: **
+- Ensure that links in the body of the text are easily identifiable visually by means other than color (underlined, bold ...) compared to the rest of the text.
 - Make sure that the navigation mechanisms are always located at the same place in a set of pages.
 - Ensure that the components and groupings that have the same function are identified (visually and semantically) in the same way.
-- Ensure that the areas of the page are clearly delimited (borders, edges, sufficient contrast ...) or that there is a way to visually distinguish the groups (sub-menu, drop-down list ...) as well as the different regions of the page.
+- Ensure that the areas of the page are clearly delimited (borders, edges, sufficient contrast …) or that there is a way to visually distinguish the groups (sub-menu, drop-down list …) as well as the different regions of the page.

 **User Objective: **
 Allow users to identify and locate interface elements in all pages.